 America's rundown roads add to farmers' struggles

-American farmers are struggling to safely use the roads that cut through their fields; decades of neglect and lack of funding have made the routes dangerous.
+American farmers are struggling to safely use the roads that cut through their fields, with decades of neglect and lack of funding making many routes dangerous.

 The big picture: President Trump has long promised to invest billions in rural infrastructure, and his latest proposal would allocate $1 trillion for such projects.
 Rural America, where many of Trump's supporters live, would see a large chunk of that money.

 - $35 billion to repair some of the country's 47,000 bridges, most of which are in rural areas and in poor condition.

 - $25 billion to increase access to broadband, transportation, water and other projects.

 How Trump plans to pay for it: The proposal relies entirely on federal funding, rather than a portion coming from states and local government.
 A large chunk of the money would come from existing fuel tax revenue, AP reports.

 - The big question: It's still unclear how Trump plans to fund the full $1 trillion.
 He still lacks revenue sources for the $450 billion he's proposing for roads, bridges, public transit and other infrastructure needs, per AP.

 Why it matters: Rural America's decaying arteries are unable to handle the weight of large farm equipment or tractor-trailers hauling freight, creating dangerous driving conditions that force some farmers to take miles of detours to get to a destination less than half a mile away, the New York Times reports.

 - The scarce funding forces rural counties to patch stressed routes, rather than repave them, as a more affordable alternative.